etolbakov/excalidocker-rs/README.md

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you encounter any issues, have suggestions for improvements or would like to [participate](https://github.com/etolbakov/excalidocker-rs/issues) please open an issue or submit a pull request.

 ## License